 Etrian Odyssey Untold

-On 25 March, 2013, Komori teased on Twitter a "new experiment" for Etrian Odyssey, and a few days later, Shin Sekaiju no Meikyuu: Millennium no Shoujo (Etrian Odyssey Untold: The Millennium Girl) was announced on Famitsu.
-This game is a remake of the first Etrian Odyssey, but with a greater emphasis on story including fully animated story cut-scenes.
-It introduces a premade party with set characters, a first for the series.
-Players can still play with a created party with Classic Mode, and there will be 3 difficulty levels: Picnic, Normal, and Expert.
-The game was released in the US on Oct 1, 2013.
-There is no current European release date.
+On 25 March, 2013, Komori teased on Twitter a "new experiment" for Etrian Odyssey, and a few days later, Etrian Odyssey Untold: The Millennium Girl was announced on Famitsu.
+This game was a remake of the first Etrian Odyssey, but with a greater emphasis on story, including fully animated story cut-scenes.
+It introduced a premade party with set characters, a first for the series.
+Players could still play with a created party with Classic Mode, and there are 3 difficulty levels: Picnic, Normal, and Expert.
+The game was released in the US on Oct 1, 2013, and there is no current European release date.

 Etrian Odyssey was scored and arranged by renowned video game composer Yuzo Koshiro, known for his works in Streets of Rage and ActRaiser.
 Koshiro was specifically picked by Niinou due to his ability to create nostalgic-sounding music.The first 3 games featured an frequency modulation (FM) synthesized soundtrack, composed using the PC-88 as a sound source.
 The in-game soundtrack, however, was mixed with pulse-code modulation (PCM) and other sounds, as the PC-88 tunes would sound flat played back on the DS soundchip.
 The official soundtracks features both versions of all tunes.
 Etrian Odyssey IV discards the synthesized soundtrack for a fully orchestrated one, as Kanada wanted something new with the change in platform (DS to 3DS).